zephray/Manjuu/README.md

 - It's dumb: it doesn't try to be smart to fill in any gaps, it only does what explicitly told to do, to avoid covering up bugs
 - Clean and human-readable generated code: the output is clean, with no random-ish generated labels or any directives
 - Pre-processing always gets run during build: avoid bugs caused by old dangling generated code
+- Easy to extend and modify: it's based on a very simple model so it's easy to pick up and add features as needed

 ## License